karimAlzoubi/karimAlzoubi/README.md

 - ⚡ Fun fact: ...
 -->

-<p>I am a computer science student characterized by a profound passion and keen interest in programming and technology.
+<p>Hello!
+I'm a computer science student characterized by a profound passion and keen interest in programming and technology.
 My GitHub profile serves as a comprehensive testament to this commitment, elucidating my skills through a showcase of projects that not only underscore my experience but also reflect my steadfast dedication to the discipline.
 In the course of my academic journey, I actively engage in coding competitions, hackathons, and open-source communities to expand my knowledge and collaborate with fellow developers.</p>